heeeyjohnny/Capstone/README.md

 ```
 Bridging the gap between employers and contractors.
 User can post resumes/qualification and apply for work.
-Businesses can post jobs for last minute fills, i.e sick call, no call/no show.
+Businesses can post for last minute fills jobs in the service industry, i.e sick call, no call/no show.
 ```
 What problem is it attempting to solve?
 ```